-The Town has nine Council Members, three Council Members represent each of the three wards.
+The Town has nine Council Members.
 The role of a Councillor is specified in Section 2.10 of the Act as follows:

-- represents the interests of electors, ratepayers and residents of the district; - provides leadership and guidance to the community in the district; - facilitates communication between the community and the council; - participates in the local government's decision-making processes at council and committee meetings; and - performs such other functions as are given to a councillor by the Act or any other written law.
+- represents the interests of electors, ratepayers and residents of the district; - provides leadership and guidance to the community in the district: - facilitates communication between the community and the council; - participates in the local government's decision-making processes at council and committee meetings; and - performs such other functions as are given to a councillor by the Act or any other written law.